rust-unofficial/too-many-lists/src/second-iter.md

 programming.
 We've actually managed to dodge lifetimes so far, even though they've been tangled throughout our programs this whole time.

-Lifetimes are unecessary in garbage collected languages because the garbage collector ensures that everything magically lives as long as it needs to.
+Lifetimes are unnecessary in garbage collected languages because the garbage collector ensures that everything magically lives as long as it needs to.
 Most data in Rust is *manually* managed, so that data needs another solution.
 C and C++ give us a clear example what happens if you just let people take pointers